John Tyrrell (died 1437)

 The Tyrrell arms are blazoned Argent, two chevronels azure, a bordure engrailed gules.
 The family motto is Sans crainte.

-Sir John Tyrrell (c.1382 – 2 April 1437), of Heron in the Essex parish of East Horndon, was an English landowner, lawyer, administrator, and politician who was chosen three times as Speaker of the House of Commons.
+Sir John Tyrrell (c.1382 – 2 April 1437), of Heron in the Essex parish of East Horndon, was a prominent English landowner, lawyer, administrator, and politician during the reigns of Henry V and Henry VI.
+A trusted royal servant, he was elected three times as Speaker of the House of Commons, served repeatedly as knight of the shire for Essex and Hertfordshire, and held senior offices including Treasurer of the Royal Household.

 Origins

 John Tyrrell was the eldest son of Walter Tyrrell of Avon Tyrrell, Hampshire, by his wife Eleanor Flambard (died 29 March 1422), daughter and heiress of Edmund Flambard of Shepreth, Cambridgeshire, by his wife Elizabeth FitzRalph, daughter of Richard FitzRalph.
 After the death of Walter Tyrrell, Eleanor remarried to Sir Nicholas Haute (1357–c.
 1415), MP, of Wadden Hall in Waltham, Kent.

 John was the grandson and heir of Sir Thomas Tyrrell (died 1382) who was buried at Downham, Essex, in 1382, and was survived by his wife, Alice.

 Brothers

 Tyrrell had the following four brothers: